achintyapro03/ASIC_Design_Lab/README.md

 sudo make install
 ```

+## 5. MAGIC

-5. MAGIC is a layout tool used for creating, editing, and verifying IC (Integrated Circuit) layouts.
-It has been developed as an open-source tool, making it accessible for students, researchers, and industry professionals who want to design and simulate VLSI circuits.
-MAGIC allows users to visually create the geometric patterns that represent the various components (transistors, wires, etc.) in a chip.
+MAGIC is a layout tool used for creating, editing, and verifying IC (Integrated Circuit) layouts.
+As an open-source tool, MAGIC is accessible to students, researchers, and professionals involved in VLSI circuit design and simulation.
+The software enables users to visually create geometric patterns representing various components like transistors and wires in a chip.

 ```
 sudo apt-get install m4